ProbablyNothingWorks/onii-chan/README.md

 ## Tech Stack
 The tech stack is instrumented as a container so it can be deployed anywhere.
 Agent specific data are stored in its own smart contract and interacts with the container via a listener.
 Additional methods can be added to the smart contract, which the model can respond to.
 In the future, idol history can also be stored onchain and restored instantly anywhere.

+## Collab
+Want to contribute, collaborate, or find out more?
+Follow and DM us at https://x.com/Prob0Wrks